Skip to Main Content

 Once you have done a search, you will reach the results list:

-• Results appear in Date Newest order (most recent first) under the search term boxes.
-Click on the “Date Newest” drop-down menu to select other options for sorting.
+• Results appear in Relevance order (the most relevant first) under the search boxes.
+Click on the Relevance drop-down list to select other sorting options such as newest or oldest.

-• To get more information about an article listed in your search results, click on the title.
+• To see more information about an article in your search results, click on its title.
+This allows you to locate citation information and links to full text, when available.

 Article Record